Developer0607/Developer0607/README.md

 - Hi, I’m @Developer0607.
+- My name is Wang Jianlin(王建琳)
-- I'm a senior high school student (Graduated from Jinan Quanjing Middle School, now in Jinan Licheng No.2 High School).
+- I'm a senior high school student at Jinan Licheng No.2 High School.
 - I’m currently learning C++ and Nasal.
 - I'm a FlightGear pilot and developer.